Peruvian cuisine: what food do they eat in Peru?

-Peruvian cuisine is distinctively varied and influenced by a range of factors including different ethnicities who settled there mostly during the 20th century, the cooking methods they brought with them, the availability of different meats and crops, and regional cultures.
+Peruvian cuisine and the typical foods eaten in Peru are distinctively varied and influenced by a range of factors including different ethnicities who settled there mostly during the 20th century, the cooking methods they brought with them, the availability of different meats and crops, and regional cultures.

-From the indigenous Inca’s to the Spanish, Germans, Italians, Chinese, Japanese and West Africans; Peruvian food is inspired by different cooking techniques and ideas brought over by immigrants.
+From the indigenous Inca’s to the Spanish, Germans, Italians, Chinese, Japanese and West Africans; Peruvian food is inspired by different cooking techniques and ideas brought over by immigrants to South America.

 Furthermore, a variety of climates across the country mean that local Peruvian dishes differ from region to region depending on the local resources available to them.